IronMan2483/IronMan2483/README.md

 Data followed me since school, during my studies and even in my professional career.
 I am used to jump into the deeper end to grow and learn - never stop learning 😉😉😉

 Before I started the Data Science bootcamp I studied Geography and Chemistry at HU in Berlin and worked for over 10 years in HR and Executive Search.
-I am in a role in Recruiting Analytics, dealing with global data and am happy to combine both worlds in my daily work.
+I am in a role in Recruiting Analytics now, dealing with global data and am happy to combine both worlds in my daily work.

 I am a traveller 🌎🌍🌏 and am crazy about snorkeling with 🐢🐠🐬 - it is the best to reduce the stress level in 1 second 😉